-“This little creature flew at it he momet it saw it, seized it by the nape, and was with difficulty taken off.” – T.C.
-Jerdon in describing the meeting of an 8-month-old rusty-spotted cat to a gazelle fawn.
+“This little creature flew at it the moment it saw it, seized it by the nape, and with difficulty took off.” – T.C.
+Jerdon in describing the meeting of an 8-month-old rusty-spotted cat with gazelle fawn.

-“For its size, it is singularly viscious” – De Alwis.
+“For its size, it is singularly vicious” – De Alwis.

 Most of the information about the rusty-spotted cat comes from cats in captivity.
 There is more to know about the species.
 They walk rapidly and have quick darting movements.
 They appear to be speeded up versions of other small cats.
 It is believed that they are mainly nocturnal and spend most of the day resting in a hollow or under dense cover.